 It’s a little known fact that the chevron facets on a princess cut diamond are a critical component of sparkle.
-As a matter of fact, the number of chevron facets dictate the size and intensity of the sparkle!
+As a matter of fact, the number of chevron facets dictates the size and intensity of the sparkle!
 Nevertheless, this seems to be where the majority of princess cut diamonds fall short.
 For this reason, I’m going to teach you how to count the chevron facets on a princess cut diamond.

 All you need to do is look at the plotting diagram provided on the diamond grading report.
 The plotting diagram is a representation of the facet structure of the diamond.
 This diagram is from the diamond grading report for a Brian Gavin Signature Princess..
 The chevron facets are highlighted in the colors yellow, green, blue and purple.